vedmahajan-code/UPES/README.md

 - The logo is really nice ![logo](https://github.com/vedmahajan-code/Images/blob/main/IMG-20250729-WA0105.jpg)
 - The mess is way better than expected and can turn me into a professional eater
 - Gym over here has the ability to turn me into Eddy Hall
+- Has containers to study in
+## School of CS
+- faculty keeps you on toes throughout the lecture
+- Interesting blend of youth and experience
+- It has its own servers
+- The place gives you the feel of corporate office